-- The correctness of the program: In any conditions, your output should be correct before applying any algorithm make sure your output is cent percent correct otherwise there is no meaning of algorithm or your program.
+- The correctness of the program: In any conditions, your output should be correct; before applying any algorithm, make sure your output is cent percent correct; otherwise, there is no meaning of the algorithm or your program.

-- Time: Time is very important everywhere you must have to take care of how much time your algorithm is taking to complete the work.
+- Time: Time is essential everywhere; you must consider how long your algorithm takes to complete the work.

-- Complexity: How much your algorithm is complicated in term of logic, the time is taken and memory used to complete the work?
+- Complexity: How much is your algorithm complicated in terms of logic, the time taken, and the memory used to complete the work?

 Components of Algorithm

-As we know algorithms are sequences of steps to be followed to get some output we need to provide some inputs to an algorithm one good example from daily life is when we need sugar as output we have to give sugarcane as input.
-These days, smartphones are coming with a face lock where you have to come in front of the camera and your face will be taken as input and the algorithm will judge your face by using your face cut, wrinkles, Hairs, and different parameters, then compares with stored face, which was given first time to mobile.
+As we know, algorithms are sequences of steps to be followed to get some output; we need to provide some inputs to an algorithm; one good example from daily life is when we need sugar as output, we have to give sugarcane as input.
+Nowadays, smartphones incorporate a face lock feature, which requires you to position yourself in front of the camera for your face to be captured as input.
+The algorithm then utilizes facial features such as face structure, wrinkles, hair, and other parameters to evaluate and compare them with the stored face data initially registered on the mobile device.

-Sometimes we have to check condition, according to input as example IRCTC(Indian railway ticket booking app) checks if a person is eligible for a discount on the basis of age by using the Age as input algorithm checks if the person is above 65 or not.
-If a person is above 65 then he will be eligible for a discount Otherwise, not.
+- Condition: Sometimes, we have to check conditions according to input; for example, IRCTC(Indian railway ticket booking app) checks if a person is eligible for a discount based on age by using the Age as input algorithm checks if the person is above 65 or not.
+If a person is above 65, then he will be eligible for a discount.
+Otherwise, not.

-Sometimes there are steps, which we have to repeat until reaches of desired outputs.
-Example, if I want to search a record in files then we have to compare our input with different files until we find out our desired output in this case same steps are repeated till the output(Files).
+- Repetition: Sometimes, there are steps that we have to repeat until we reach the desired outputs.
+For example, if I want to search for a record in files, I have to compare our input with different files until we find our desired output; in this case, the same steps are repeated until the output(Files).

 Applications of Algorithm

-- If you are searching for any item on any shopping site next time you will get a similar type of item as a suggestion.
+- If you search for any item on any shopping site next time, you will get something similar to a suggestion.

-- If you are watching any video on YouTube next time you will get similar type suggestions as recommended video for you.
+- If you watch any video on YouTube next time, you will get similar suggestions as recommended videos.

-- Have you thought about how Google search engine works and why within seconds results appear?
+- Have you thought about how the Google search engine works and why within seconds, results appear?

-- In the same way, if we used Facebook we will get the friends suggestions on the basis of some keys like School Name, College Name, and Places etc.
+- In the same way, if we used Facebook, we would get friends’ suggestions based on some keys like School Name, College Name, Places, etc.

 Characteristics of Algorithm

-Any algorithm should complete at one particular time and this is very important for any algorithm otherwise your algorithm will go in infinite state and it will not complete ever.
+- Finiteness: An algorithm should be complete at one particular time, and this is very important for any algorithm; otherwise, your algorithm will go into an infinite state, and it will not ever be complete.

-Each line of an algorithm should be essentials.
-We should try to write in a simple way so it would be basic.
+- Effectiveness: Each line of an algorithm should be essential.
+We should try to write simply so it would be basic.

-Every algorithm should take input it can be Zero or one or more.
-So according to the conditions user can use.
+- Input: Every algorithm should take input; it can be Zero or one or more.
+So, according to the conditions, the user can use it.

-for any work some output should come, this is must otherwise there is no meaning of any work.
-In the same way, each algorithm should generate one or more output.
+- Output: For any work, some output should come; this is a must; otherwise, there is no meaning in any work.
+In the same way, each algorithm should generate one or more outputs.

-The algorithm should be common for the set of input and requirements so the same algorithm can apply in multiple places according to the user’s requirements.
+- Generality: The algorithm should be common for the set of input and requirements so the same algorithm can apply in multiple places according to the user’s needs.

-- By using algorithms, we can easily understand the sequence to be followed in processing.
+- Understanding the sequence to be followed in processing using algorithms is easy.

-- It’s very difficult to convert the complex task into proper algorithms.
+- It isn’t easy to convert a complex task into proper algorithms.

-- Its time-consuming process because we need to spend proper time for writing algorithm and later we need to implement in a programming language.
+- It is a time-consuming process because we need to spend proper time writing the algorithm, and later, we need to implement it in a programming language.

 This has been a guide to Introduction to Algorithm.
-Here we have discussed Introduction to Algorithm with the basic Points and Characteristics of Introduction To Algorithm.
-You may also look at the following articles:
+Here we have discussed the introduction, components, applications, characteristics, advantages, and disadvantages.
+You may also look at the following articles to learn more –